 With over 1000 outlets in India and every outlet offers the same tasty pizzas that everyone loves, Dominos has shown everyone that standardization of taste and quality is very well achievable no matter how big the enterprise is.
 With over 1000 stores in just over 20 years and the goal of 1000 more in another 5, Domino’s India has shown what it looks like to be successful.

-The new and improved pizza has certainly struck the right chords with the customers, and hopefully will re-establish Domino’s India as the ultimate pizza brand in the country.
+The new and improved pizza has indeed struck the right chords with the customers, and hopefully will re-establish Domino’s India as the ultimate pizza brand in the country.